Bryson1798/dsc-phase-1-project-v7/README.md

 4. How does the release time of a movie contribute to its success?

 ## Data Understanding

 The data sources for this analysis are 3 websites namely:
  - [Box Office Mojo](https://www.boxofficemojo.com/)
  - [TheMovieDB](https://www.themoviedb.org/)
  - [The Numbers](https://www.the-numbers.com/)

-We therefore have 3 separate CSV data files:
+I therefore have 3 separate CSV data files:

  - `bom.movie_gross.csv.gz`: each record represents a movie title, with attributes of that movie (eg. `domestic_gross`).
- - `tmdb.movies.csv.gz`: each record represents a mvoie title as well, with attributes such as `release_date`.
+ - `tmdb.movies.csv.gz`: each record represents a movie title as well, with attributes such as `release_date`.
  - `tn.movie_budgets.csv.gz`: each record represents a movie title as well, with attributes such as `production_budget`.

-Also, note that the data may not reflect the most-up-to-date trends and performances in the movie industry since its scope is upto 2019.
+Also, note that the data may not reflect the most-up-to-date trends and performances in the movie industry since its scope is upto 2020.

 ## Performing Aggregations to answer Business Question no.1

 The business question:
 - What are the top 4 best performing types of movies at the box office?